ActuallyGiggles/Twitch-Chat-Mimicker/README.md

 ## Instructions

-Download [`twitch-chat-mimicker.exe`](https://github.com/ActuallyGiggles/Twitch-Chat-Mimicker/releases).
-Now you can launch `twitch-chat-mimicker.exe` and the program will run you through the first time setup.
-It will create a config.JSON file that you can edit.
+Download [`twitch-chat-mimicker.zip`](https://github.com/ActuallyGiggles/Twitch-Chat-Mimicker/releases/tag/1.0.0) and unzip it.
+Now you can launch `twitch-chat-mimicker.exe` inside of that folder and the program will run you through the first time setup.

 ## Additional Information